Caterina Valentino

-Caterina Valentino (Caracas, February 6, 1976) is a Venezuelan radio and television host, actress and model.
-She currently hosts the program Contigo... on La Romántica 88.9 FM in Caracas, a radio station part of the FM Center network.
+Caterina Valentino Paladino (born in Caracas, Venezuela in February 9, 1976) is a Venezuelan-Italian journalist, television presenter, announcer, writer, actress, model and businesswoman.
+She is one of the most recognized and important figures in Venezuela and has won many awards for her professional work.

+For more than 28 years, she has been part of the FM Center Circuit, the largest private radio station in Venezuela, where she served as a newscaster for the information space FM Center es Noticia, and now as an image, official voice and attached consultant.
+In addition, she is the presenter of her own program.

 Biography

 Valentino grew up in the Caracas neighborhood of Catia, the daughter of Italian immigrants.
 She studied Computer Engineering at the Metropolitan University, which she abandoned to dedicate herself to Journalism.
 She graduated from the Andrés Bello Catholic University in 2000.

 She began her professional career at Puma TV, a Venezuelan UHF channel dedicated to promoting music videos, owned by singer José Luis Rodríguez.
 In 1997, she went on to Radio Caracas Televisión, where she presented, along with Kike Vallés, a youth version of the nature-adventure program Expedición, called Planeta Sur.

 At the same time, Valentino joined FM Center network to host Contigo..., a program that was originally broadcast at weekends.
-The show currently airs Monday through Friday between 5:00 and 7:00 p.m.

 Valentino joined Venevisión in 2007 to host the reality show Sudando La Gota Gorda, a local adaptation of The Biggest Loser format.
 After three seasons on the air, in 2010, she went on to present another reality competition program, Who is the better dancer?, with Hony Estrella and which was broadcast simultaneously on Venevisión in Venezuela and on Telesistema 11 in the Dominican Republic.

 In 2010, she also joined E!
 Entertainment Television, as host of the E!
 VIP Caracas, a space that showed the nightlife in the Venezuelan capital, as well as interviews with local celebrities.
 She has hosted red carpet events and Fashion Week events in Aruba and Madrid, among others.